Early years funding updates

 - If the child has increased or decreased their weekly hour’s part way through the funding period or had additional ad hoc hours (within their 15/30 hours per week), calculate the funding required and adjust the ‘targeted/universal and/or ‘working entitlement hours claimed in funding period’ columns.

-Please only collect and add parent/carer data for any children that you believe may be eligible for EYPP and who are not listed on a previous EYPP report.
+Please add parent/carer data for all children who are not listed on a previous EYPP report.

 Please remember to save your changes at regular intervals and only submit the task/s once all the changes have been input.
 If there are any late changes you can resubmit up until the deadline.